Tuesday, September 27, 2016

 We had a standing agreement that if anyone got up in the middle of the night and saw the Northern Lights they would wake the others.
 That night, I don’t know when, I heard the call.
 It was a cold night and not everyone chose to come out, some stayed in the warmth of their sleeping bags.
 As I stepped onto the deck and looked north a dancing finger of pale green light, eerie and otherworldly, made its way through the middle of the big dipper.
 No one among the small group standing in the cold spoke.
 The silence was intense.
 As we looked at the sky wolves howled far off.

 The sky was still clear the next morning.
 After bacon and eggs with pancakes, four of us in two boats headed to the west side of Job Lake where we entered the Musclow River and scared up the Buffleheads (maybe Mergansers).
 The trip down the river was short.
-By the times we reached the falls the sun was still hidden behind the pine, spruce, and birch forest that surrounded them.
-Job Lake is some twenty five feet higher than Job.
+By the time we reached the falls the sun was still hidden behind the pine, spruce, and birch forest that surrounded them.
+Job Lake is some twenty-five feet higher than Robert.
 The river falls and tumbles nicely over large rocks before it opens up into Robert Lake.

 We nosed our boats into the bank at the top of the falls and tied them next to portage boats placed there for fishermen camped on Robert heading the other way, like the ones we met the previous day.
 We didn’t take extra care in packing up for the walk around the falls.
 It was less than a hundred yards.
 At the foot of the falls two boats awaited us.
 We took them a short distance straight across the upper portion of Robert Lake and entered the river again, winding our way into Moose Lake, hooking around the first point to the left and finding the portage to Century.
 It was obviously much less traveled.
 There were weeds around the tie in.
 The bank rose steeply.